Dhalian/Flashcart-setup-Pack-/README.md

 # How to install ?

-To install YSMenu on your flashcard : open the .zip file available [here](https://github.com/Dhalian/Flashcart-setup-Pack-/releases) ,go to the folder correspondant with your model of flashcard, copy all the content of the folder in the Root of your Flashcard's SD Card ```in sdmc://```
+To install YSMenu on your flashcard : open the .rar file available [here](https://github.com/Dhalian/Flashcart-setup-Pack-/releases) ,go to the folder correspondant with your model of flashcard, copy all the content of the folder in the Root of your Flashcard's SD Card ```in sdmc://```

 # Where do i put my roms ?
 # GBA and SNES roms